 Although widely prescribed, Adderall is also widely misused.
 Many people assume that because the medication is given out by doctors it must be inherently safe.
 In reality, its safety depends entirely on medical supervision and appropriate use.
 When taken as prescribed, Adderall can be effective in managing ADHD symptoms.
 But when used without a diagnosis, in higher doses, or for nonmedical reasons such as staying awake or improving performance, the drug can become harmful.
 Misuse is associated with insomnia, mood swings, cardiovascular strain, appetite suppression, and in some cases, dependence.

 Adderall is classified by the Drug Enforcement Administration (DEA) as a Schedule II controlled substance, the same category as opioids like oxycodone.
 This classification reflects its high potential for abuse and the risk of developing a substance use disorder.
-Research has shown that stimulant medications, including Adderall, can alter body weight and bone metabolism, affect sleep patterns, and, with prolonged misuse, place considerable stress on both physical and mental health.
+Our specialized adderall addiction treatment programs are designed to help individuals navigate the complexities of this classification and regain control.

 Despite these risks, when used responsibly under a physician’s care, Adderall remains an important tool in the management of ADHD.
 It helps many people bring their attention and behavior to a level that allows them to succeed in school, work, and daily life.